Kim Jong Un's nuclear ambitions challenge President-elect Trump

 Part 2 in a Series

-Donald Trump was elected to president on a platform of politics not as usual, so it is fitting he inherits a world in flux.
-Post-World War II rules are dying, old alliances shifting and traditional roles shed.
+Donald Trump was elected on a platform of politics not as usual.
+So it is fitting he inherits a world in flux.
+Post-World War II rules are dying, old alliances are shifting and traditional roles are being shed.
 While Trump is a giant question mark on the world stage, NBC News' Chief Global Correspondent Bill Neely looks at major international challenges the president-elect faces upon inauguration on Jan.
 20.

 North Korea and its leader Kim Jong Un pose an uncompromising challenge to the new administration.